 Winwick hospital was demolished around the turn of the millennium.
-Its iconic tower still stand amidst an estate of quite desirable homes.
+Its iconic tower still stand amidst an estate of desirable homes.

 The social therapy department was good, people were nice, we had some laughs.
-However, since moving on from it, I've had much more recent contact with similar organisations, and I feel that you may not be encouraged to leave.
-It would be tricky to suggest to a vulnerable person that they should take a risk.
-It may be seen in the wrong way all together: a victimisation, or bullying even.
+However, since moving on from it, I've had much more recent contact with similar groups, and I'm not sure they're conducive to you leaving.
+I say so because it would be tricky to suggest to a vulnerable person that they should take a risk.
+It might be seen in the wrong way all together: a victimisation, or bullying even.

 Ironically, there is a danger in the safety of the status quo.